chanshaik1/helm/CONTRIBUTING.md

       See [Proposing an Idea](#proposing-an-idea).
 Smaller quality-of-life enhancements are exempt.
     - Issues that are labeled as `feature` or `bug` should be connected to the PR that resolves it.
-    - Whoever is working on a `feature` or `bug` issue (whether a maintainer or someone from the community), should either assign the issue to themself or make a comment in the issue saying that they are taking it.
+    - Whoever is working on a `feature` or `bug` issue (whether a maintainer or someone from the community), should either assign the issue to themselves or make a comment in the issue saying that they are taking it.
     - `proposal` and `support/question` issues should stay open until resolved or if they have not been active for more than 30 days.
 This will help keep the issue queue to a manageable size